Do you have questions about Covered California health insurance?

 Let’s get rid of the confusing government lingo so you can understand what Covered California actually is.
 Because all insurance policies are now required to be compliant with the Affordable Care Act, also known as “Obamacare,” the plan options and prices on Covered California policies are the same as for the policies bought directly through individual insurance providers.

 Because California decided not to join the national program, they created "Covered California" to provide high-quality healthcare to Californians who needed some assistance from the federal government to help pay for their premium.

 Who should use it?

-Every individual is required to either have insurance coverage through the Affordable Care Act, or face tax penalties at the end of the year.
-You are, however, free to choose where you purchase your insurance from—either through Covered California or directly through the insurance companies we represent.
+Individual’s are no longer required to have insurance coverage as of January 1st, 2019.
+You are free to choose where you purchase your insurance from—either through Covered California or directly through the insurance companies we represent.

 You ONLY need to go through the Covered California site if you qualify for financial assistance (a subsidy).
 If you do not qualify, you will have the same benefits and premiums available through Covered California or through a private insurance company.
 If you are now thinking you're in the wrong place, click here for individual policies.

 The open enrollment for Covered California for 2019 ended on January 31, 2019.
 However, if you experience a qualifying life event, you can still sign up for coverage within 60 days of the event in a special enrollment.

 To enroll, simply give us a call (530.722.0770) and we will walk you through the process step by step.
 If you want to explore the Covered California website, just follow the “Explore Online” link below and then give us a call.